ramyardaneshgar/Network-Forensics-with-WireShark/README.md

 # THM-WireShark
-Network forensics using Wireshark, demonstrating advanced protocol dissection, TCP stream reassembly, HTTP object extraction, display filtering, and expert-level traffic anomaly detection across OSI layers.
+Network forensics using Wireshark, TCP stream reassembly, HTTP object extraction, display filtering, and traffic anomaly detection across OSI layers.

-By Ramyar Daneshgar

 ## Introduction

 Wireshark is a Layer 2–7 passive network traffic analyzer used extensively for packet capture (PCAP) analysis in incident response, intrusion detection, network performance debugging, and digital forensics.
 In this lab, I used `Exercise.pcapng` to demonstrate applied traffic analysis, full packet dissection, and forensic object recovery in a controlled environment.